miniscruff/scopie/docs/specification/errors.md

 For scopes of `["blog/:15/read"]`, since `:` is not allowed in scopes.
 ```
-scopie-100 in actor@0: invalid character ':'
+scopie-100 in actor: invalid character ':'
 ```

 Errors here are not in any particular order, but just as they are discovered or valiations written.